metawidget/metawidget-js/README.md

         </div>
     </div>

+Think how much error-prone typing this saves you!
 There's plug-in support for data binding, validation, third-party widget libraries, and much more!

 ## Examples